Anti-Slavery and Anti-Trafficking Statement

 If a Creator is identified as a victim of trafficking or coercion:

-• Their account will be closed securely without penalty, and their content will be permanently removed.
+- No Penalty: Their account will be closed securely without penalty, and their content will be permanently removed.